allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 * Contain at least 1 image
 * Contain at least 1 list

 > Note: Before submitting this proposal, your project needs to be approved by the instructor.
-I highly suggest getting approval _early_ -- as this will give your group the most time to complete your work, and not create a situation in which you're pressed for time.
+I highly suggest getting approval _early_ -- as this will give you the most time to complete your work, and not create a situation in which you're pressed for time.

 #### Title